tomresan/dismo-release/README.md

 ## 🤖 Models
-We release the weights of our pre-trained <b>motion extractor</b> and the LoRA weight of a <b>fine-tuned CogVideoX-5B-I2V</b> variant via huggingface at https://huggingface.co/CompVis (under the [CC BY-NC 4.0](https://creativecommons.org/licenses/by-nc/4.0/deed.en) license).
+We release the weights of our pre-trained motion extractor and LoRA weight of an adapted CogVideoX-5B-I2V model via huggingface at https://huggingface.co/CompVis (under the [CC BY-NC 4.0](https://creativecommons.org/licenses/by-nc/4.0/deed.en) license).
 We will potentially release other model variants in the future, e.g., more recent and powerful video models, from which DisMo might benefit from.
 Due to legal concerns, we do not release the weights of the frame generator that was trained alongside the motion extractor.

 ## Code Credit
 - Some code is adapted from [flow-poke-transformer](https://github.com/CompVis/flow-poke-transformer) by Stefan A. Baumann et al. (LMU), which in turn adapts some code from  [k-diffusion](https://github.com/crowsonkb/k-diffusion) by Katherine Crowson (MIT)